-MAOs sponsoring Fully Integrated Dual Eligible (FIDE) Special Needs Plans (SNPs) within Medicare contracts in effect on or before January 1, 2021, and with a minimum enrollment of 50 members could elect to report the 2022 HOS or HOS-M at the plan benefit package (PBP) level for a frailty assessment under the Affordable Care Act.
-The assessment determined eligibility for a frailty adjustment payment, similar to the payments provided to PACE programs, for FIDE SNPs with similar average level of frailty to PACE.
-The FIDE SNP plans were permitted to choose whether their assessments would be calculated based on ADLs reported in the HOS or on a separate sample of members who completed the HOS-M. Voluntary reporting for frailty assessment at the FIDE SNP level is in addition to standard HOS requirements for quality reporting at the contract level.
+MAOs sponsoring Fully Integrated Dual Eligible (FIDE) Special Needs Plans (SNPs) within Medicare contracts in effect on or before January 1, 2022, and with a minimum enrollment of 50 members could elect to report the 2023 HOS or HOS-M at the plan benefit package (PBP) level for a frailty assessment under the Affordable Care Act.
+The assessment determined eligibility for a frailty adjustment payment for FIDE SNPs with similar average level of frailty to PACE.
+The FIDE SNP plans were permitted to choose whether their assessments would be calculated based on ADLs reported in the HOS or on a separate sample of members who completed the HOS-M. Voluntary reporting for frailty assessment at the FIDE SNP level is in addition to HOS requirements for quality reporting at the contract level.

-Cohort 23 Baseline Sampling
+Cohort 24 Baseline Sampling